ntsd/go-service/docs/api_reference.md

 # Go Service

-This project is made for assignments for a company.
-To make an example of an OAuth 2.0 service that focuses on performance, maintainability, and scalability.
+An example of Go API and Kubernetes config focusing on performance, high availability, and scalability.

 ## Version: 1.0